 The purpose of this article is not to recommend, denigrate or market any particular ice gear or makers, but to explain the overall basic design, use and reasoning behind the myriad of tools and crampons that exist.
 A little history is also injected into the design story, and hopefully this information will help any ice climber interested in making informed choices relevant to expected use.
 Certain tools may be cited as particularly well-conceived or functionally lacking, but those opinions are exactly that and may not reflect other climbers’ experiences or personal views.
 The following is based upon more than 30 years of ice climbing experience by professional mountain guides and ice climbers, using more than two dozen tool models to date, both enjoying and occasionally regretting the choices.
-When asked by an ice partner in Colorado in 1990 if I intended to buy a recently released new “XX” ice tool, I recall thinking that when/if I ever got better than my tools I would consider new gear….
-Then as now, most tools are adequate to address the situation, and success depends more upon a climber’s skill and climbing technique than the equipment.
+Most tools are adequate to address the situation, and success depends more upon a climber’s skill and climbing technique than the equipment.
 Many veteran ice climbers would agree that they could probably climb most ice routes today with the tools they used 25 years ago, even in light of some good changes in weight, shaft design and pick strength.
 Don’t get overwhelmed with all that is available – most modern ice tools are solid, pretty efficient and capable of getting you up anything your technique allows.

 Basic Ice Tool Design and Use